1

 300

-Occurs when two different court systems have simultaneous jurisdiction over the same case, and it is quite common.
+Occurs when two different court systems have simultaneous jurisdiction over the same case, and is quite common.

 Concurrent Jurisdiction